Tanya Barfield

 Tanya Barfield is an American playwright whose works have been presented both nationally and internationally.

 Early life

-Barfield was raised in Portland, Oregon and attended Metropolitan Learning Center.
+Barfield was born in San Francisco, California and raised in Portland, Oregon, where she attended the Metropolitan Learning Center.
 Barfield fell in love with theater at a young age.
 Her high school didn't have a theater program, so she sought acting electives at another school.
 While she was there, the Oregon Shakespeare Festival sent actors to her school to perform a condensed version of Macbeth.
 She walked away from that experience knowing that she wanted to have a career in the field of theater and making the decision to direct that very same play at her own high school months later.

 She graduated from New York University where she studied acting.
 She starred in a one- woman show Without Skin or Breathlessness.
 She then attended the Juilliard School Playwrights program, receiving an Artist Diploma.
 At Juilliard, she was the drama division's literary manager and a member of The Lila Acheson Playwriting Program.